open-telemetry/opentelemetry-dotnet/docs/trace/exception-handling/README.md

 The above approach could become hard to manage if there are deeply nested `Activity` objects, or there are activities created in a 3rd party library.

-The following configuration will automatically detect first chance exception and automatically set the activity status to `Error`:
+The following configuration will automatically detect exception and set the activity status to `Error`:

 ```csharp
 Sdk.CreateTracerProviderBuilder(options => {